vince-t-dev/development-standards/README.md

 ### CSS

 - Avoid writing new CSS classes as much as possible and rely on utilities.
 Get familiar with all utility classes here https://getbootstrap.com/docs/5.0/utilities/api/.
-Consider expanding utility classes and follow their naming conventions when needed.
+Consider expanding utility classes and follow their naming conventions when needed instead of writing a new specific class
-- Use CSS variables for color themes e.g. "--primary" for your primary HEX color
+- Use CSS variables for color themes e.g. `--primary` for your primary HEX color
 - Use font weight to display different font variants.
-Similar to Google Font approach use different font weights to render fonts e.g. 300: din light, 400: din regular, 600: din medium etc.
+Similar to Google Font approach, use different font weights to render fonts e.g. `300: din light`, `400: din regular`, `600: din medium` and so on.

 ### JS